krzysu/berlinjs-meteor/readme.md

     Messages = new Meteor.Collection('messages')

+Yes, that is all we need to create a new collection of data in meteor.js!

 Next we need to add some html for entering messages and displaying them.
 Add this code to `layout.html` file.

     {{#if currentUser}}
       {{> chatBox}}
     {{/if}}

     <template name="chatBox">
       <h3>Let's chat:</h3>